rails/webpacker/README.md

 #### React

-You may consider using [react-rails](https://github.com/reactjs/react-rails) or [webpacker-react](https://github.com/renchap/webpacker-react) for more advanced react integration.
+If you need more advanced React-integration, like server rendering, redux, or react-router, see [shakacode/react_on_rails](https://github.com/shakacode/react_on_rails), [react-rails](https://github.com/reactjs/react-rails), and [webpacker-react](https://github.com/renchap/webpacker-react).

-However here is how you can do it yourself:
+If you're not concerned with view helpers to pass props or server rendering, can do it yourself:

 ```erb
 <%# views/layouts/application.html.erb %>